danhtaihoang/expectation-reflection/README.md

 ```

 ### Performance Evaluation
-We can measure the performance of model by using `metrics` from `sklearn`:
+We can measure the model performance by using `metrics` from `sklearn`:

 ```python
 from sklearn.metrics import accuracy_score,precision_score,recall_score,f1_score,\